shishir/mailman/README.md

 ## Components

-1. *Backend Web service:* Rack.
-Modular, fast and lightweight Web-server interface.
+1. *Backend Web service:* Rack/Puma
+    - Modular, fast and lightweight Web-server interface.
+Easy to extend.
+    - The solution does not require authentication.
+    - Puma allows request queuing

 2. *Datastore:* Mysql.
 Persistent backend for Restful service provides application state.
   Kafka is also a message store and provides ability to query.

 3. *Kafka Consumer/Producers:* Phobos, Ruby framework for kafka.
 Wraps kafka-ruby gem, gives simple abstraction to write consumers/producers.
 Runs in standalone mode.
 Battle tested.

 4. *Message Broker:* Apache Kafka: event sourcing framework for durability, speed and scalability.
+    - Kafka enforces messages to be append only, allows the mailer to see the message only once.
+    - Event sourcing architecture.

 #### Backend Web service
   - Rack/puma based RESTful Web service.